 For those who take their barbecue a little too seriously

 If you are trying to always improve upon your smoking techniques, you have to be able to capture and remember all of the small details that made your last cook so great.
-Sometimes it is convenient to have instructions from the last time you smoked meat.
+Sometimes it is convenient to have instructions from the last time you smoked meat and a quick reference from your previous grill session records.

 In an effort to prompt myself to get all of the details down in writing, I have developed a handy little booklet to let you capture what makes each cook different from the one before.